International S series (bus chassis): First generation (S series; 1979–1989)

-Released in 1978 for 1979 production, International Harvester introduced the S-series bus chassis alongside its conventional-cab counterpart.
+Released during 1979 production, International Harvester introduced the S-series bus chassis alongside its conventional-cab counterpart.
 Replacing the bus chassis variant of the International Harvester Loadstar, the S-series chassis continued the use of the "Schoolmaster" product name.
 In a shift from being an adaptation of a truck chassis, the Schoolmaster was designed as a distinct model line intended solely for bus use.
 Along with completely straight frame rails, the chassis was designed with a flat-back firewall, allowing for body mounting with minimal design adaptations.

 During its production, the Schoolmaster changed relatively little.
 Along with revisions to the powertrain, many changes reflected the manufacturer transition from International Harvester to Navistar International.
 For 1987, the grille underwent a revision, with the "International" wording moved from the top of the grille to the bottom left, paired with Navistar's famous "Diamond Road" logo (replacing the IH logo on the steering wheel).
 In another change, Navistar ended the use of gasoline-fuel engines (in all of its vehicles).